If a digital nomad were to buy an open top sports car, the 718 Porsche Boxster or Cayman should certainly be on the list

 A bit of Porsche Boxster history

-The first 986 Boxster was launched back in 1997 with a pretty tame 201 horsepower flat six 2.5L water cooled engine which was then increased to a 2.7L producing 227 horsepower and the S model made its first appearance in 2000 with a 3.2L flat six engine producing a little more respectable 252 horsepower.
-One of the original criticisms of the original Boxster was the lack of power that could make the most of that wonderful chassis and mid engine setup.
-In 2005 came the 987 range with a facelift and bigger engines and at this moment Porsche released the coupe version of the Boxster known as the Cayman.
-In 2012 came the 981 Boxster and Cayman models and higher performance models such as the Cayman GT4, a car to rival the bigger brother, the 911 on a track.
+The first 986 Boxster was launched back in 1997 with a pretty tame 201 horsepower flat-six 2.5L water-cooled engine which was then increased to a 2.7L producing 227 horsepower and the S model made its first appearance in 2000 with a 3.2L flat six engine producing a little more respectable 252 horsepower.

 Fast forward to today

-The Porsche Boxster / Cayman 718 model line up
+The Porsche Boxster / Cayman 718 model lineup

-There are currently four models in the range, there´s the base 2.0 300 horsepower Boxster and Cayman, then comes the latest T range with the same engine and power output but with a more driver focused setup, next comes the S model with a larger 2.5L engine producing 350 horsepower and bigger brakes from the 911 and finally there´s the range topping GTS model with an increased 365 horsepower and a more sporting setup amongst other things. (the GTS now has a 4.0 litre naturally aspirated engine, see below)
+Next comes the S model with a larger 2.5L engine producing 350 horsepower and bigger brakes from the 911 and finally there´s the range topping GTS model with an increased 365 horsepower and a more sporting setup amongst other things. (the GTS now has a 4.0 litre naturally aspirated engine, see below)

 Porsche Boxster or Cayman?

-The Boxster or Cayman are almost identical except for one being a convertible and now the Boxster is a little more expensive, previously the Cayman was more expensive.
-The chassis is so good that there is little noticeable difference in the driving experience whichever you go for.
 The Cayman perhaps has slightly better lines but that´s very subjective.
-Personally I would go for a Boxster for the enjoyment of top down driving but for others who care less for top down driving the Cayman is just as good and has the benefit of being a little less expensive and has beautiful lines at the back.
+Personally, I would go for a Boxster for the enjoyment of top-down driving but for others who care less for top-down driving the Cayman is just as good and has the benefit of being a little less expensive and has beautiful lines at the back.

 Which Boxster or Cayman 718 should I go for?